LinuxForHealth/nlp-insights/docs/developer/kubernetes.md

 For example you may need to create a pull secret.
 Consult your provider's documentation for details.

 ## Additonal information
-Additional information can be found in the [README](../../chart/README.md) for the helm charts.
+Additional information can be found in the README.md in the source tree's chart folder.

 ## Configuring the server at deploy time